 There’s a bit of controversy surrounding off-label drug use.
 Some believe it’s risky.
 They say because the drug hasn’t gone through the rigorous FDA process for that particular off-label use, its safety for that particular use is unknown.

-Most doctors, however, support off-label drug use under the supervision of a physician.
-Doctors are able to carefully weigh the potential risks vs. benefits of any prescription drug regimen and help patients make the safest decisions possible.
+Most healthcare providers, however, support off-label drug use under the supervision of a healthcare provider.
+Healthcare providers are able to carefully weigh the potential risks vs. benefits of any prescription drug regimen and help patients make the safest decisions possible.

-The fact that off-label drug use is accepted by doctors doesn’t mean it’s completely without risks, though.
+The fact that off-label drug use is accepted by healthcare providers doesn’t mean it’s completely without risks, though.
 Remember, all drugs come with risks, potential side effects and possible complications.
 No prescription drugs are completely risk-free.